marvel-nccr/quantum-mobile/docs/users/troubleshoot.md

 ### I start the Quantum Mobile, but I only get a black screen

-You probably have VirtualBox version 5.
-You need VirtualBox 6.x to run Quantum Mobile.
+You might have an outdated VirtualBox.
+You need VirtualBox 7.2.6 or later to run Quantum Mobile.
 Upgrade your VirtualBox and try again.

 ### Running the VM used to work fine, but recently you start getting errors `RTR3InitEx failed`